Nuclear Recoil Calibration at Sub-keV Energies in LUX and Its Impact on Dark Matter Search Sensitivity

-Following the event selection and background analysis, absolute rates of D-D neutron single elastic scatter event for S1~$=0,1,2,3,4,5$~spikes are measured.
-The S2 spectra for each S1 are presented in Fig.~\ref{fig:chap8_best_fit_vs_nest2p0_updated_prl}~(black data points).
-The pulse areas are corrected for position-dependent detection efficiency for S2s with S1~$\geq2$ spike using a $^{83m}$Kr calibration source.
-The correction is not implemented for S2s with 0 and 1-spike S1s due to a lack of accurate $z$-position information.
-For consistency, the same treatment for S2 pulse area is made in the signal modeling.
+Upon completing the event selection and background analysis, we determined the absolute rates for D-D neutron single elastic scatter events with S1 spanning $0,1,2,3,4,5$ spikes.
+Figure~\ref{fig:chap8_best_fit_vs_nest2p0_updated_prl} (bottom panel) showcases the S2 spectra corresponding to each S1 (represented by black data points).
+S2 pulse areas, for events with S1~$\geq2$ spikes, are corrected for position-dependent detection efficiency using a $^{83m}$Kr calibration.
+This correction is not implemented to S2s associated with 0 and 1-spike S1s due to the lack of accurate $z$-position information, resulting from either the absence of S1 signals or confusion caused by background PHEs.
+For consistency, the same treatment of the S2 pulse area is applied in the signal modeling.

-\textit{Signal Modeling}.\textemdash To model the differential NR spectra from single elastic scatter neutron interactions at low energies, we perform a GEANT4~\cite{GEANT4:2002zbu} based simulation with complete LUX geometry~(LUXSim~\cite{luxsim_paper}), including the LUX water tank and the D-D neutron conduit.
-Neutron events with only elastic scatters or a radiative neutron capture\footnote{Radiative neutron capture by xenon isotopes results in a finite~(up to 0.3~keV) NR energy deposition in LXe due to the momentum conservation from effectively instantaneous high energy gamma-ray cascades during the nuclear de-excitation following the neutron capture~\cite{huang, Amarasinghe:2022jgk}.} but no ER energy depositions~(e.g.~from gamma-rays) in the active volume are selected.
-The four largest vertices~(i.e.~neutron scattering and radiative neutron capture sites) in deposited energy, if they are available, are recorded in each simulated neutron event for their neutron energies, deposited energies, and $(x, y, z)$ positions.
-This provides sufficient vertices in each event to model the aforementioned event selection systematics associated with the S2 threshold, the no-SE-ahead-S2 cut, and pulse merger of adjacent S2s in the vertical direction.
-The GEANT4 simulation also indicates that the neutron inelastic scatter event rate, where gamma-rays from nuclear de-excitation escape from the LUX active volume, is $<0.5\%$ of the neutron single elastic scatter event rate.
-Neutron inelastic scatters are typically caused by fast neutrons with relatively large energy depositions.
-The contribution of neutron inelastic scatter events to the low energy signal population is essentially negligible and not included in the signal modeling.
+\textit{Signal Modeling}.\textemdash To model the differential NR spectra arising from single elastic scatter interactions of neutrons at low energies, we conducted a GEANT4-based simulation, which fully incorporates the LUX geometry, including the LUX water tank and the D-D neutron conduit~(LUXSim~\cite{luxsim_paper}).
+In this simulation, we exclusively select neutron events involving either elastic scattering or neutron capture~\footnote{Radiative neutron capture by xenon isotopes results in finite NR energy deposition (up to 0.3 keV) in LXe~\cite{huang, Amarasinghe:2022jgk}.}, while vetoing any events with gamma-ray energy depositions.
+For each simulated neutron event, we record the four highest-energy deposition vertices, capturing crucial details such as neutron and deposited energies, along with their $(x, y, z)$ positions.
+This dataset enabled us to model systematic effects related to event selection criteria, including the S2 threshold and the `no-SE-ahead-S2' cut, as well as the merging of adjacent S2 pulses in the vertical direction.